dmuneras/pkcs7-cryptographer/README.md

 ![main workflow](https://github.com/dmuneras/pkcs7-cryptographer/actions/workflows/main.yml/badge.svg)

-Cryptographer is an small utility to encrypt and decrypt messages using PKCS7.
+Cryptographer is an small utility to encrypt, sign and decrypt messages using PKCS7.

-PKCS7 is used to store signed and encrypted data.This specific implementation uses aes-256-cbc as chipher in the encryption process.
+PKCS7 is used to store signed and encrypted data.This specific implementation uses `aes-256-cbc` as chipher in the encryption process.
 If you want to read more information about the involved data structures and theory around this, please visit:

 - https://ruby-doc.org/stdlib-3.0.0/libdoc/openssl/rdoc/OpenSSL.html